YutaroHayakawa/ipftrace2/README.md

 BACKEND       := { kprobe, ftrace, kprobe-multi }
 OUTPUT-FORMAT := { aggregate, json }
 TRACER-TYPE   := { function, function_graph (experimental) }
+TARGET        := { bpf-module-skeleton, bpf-module-header }
 ```

 ## Further reading

+- [BPF extension manual (recommended)](docs/bpf_extension.md) gives you the guide guide to customize your tracing output
-- [Lua extension manual](docs/lua_extension.md) gives you the guide to customize your tracing output with Lua script
+- [Lua extension manual (deprecated)](docs/lua_extension.md) gives you the guide to customize your tracing output in legacy Lua extension
 - With [output specification](docs/output.md), you can learn how to interpret the output
 - Understanding [marking](docs/marking.md) helps you a lot for fully utilizing the power of ipftrace2
 - Please check this [doc](docs/internals.md) out if you are interested in the ipftrace2 internals